NlightNFotis/nlightnfotis.github.io/about.md

 permalink: /about/
 ---

-I am Fotis Koutoulakis (Φώτης Κουτουλάκης, in Greek), a Computer Scientist, Engineer and Mathematician residing in Oxford, England.
+I am Fotis Koutoulakis (Φώτης Κουτουλάκης, in Greek), a *Polymath* living and working at Oxford, England.

+### Work 👨🏻‍💻💸

 I am currently working as a Software Engineer at GitHub, working on [CodeQL](https://codeql.github.com) and related infrastructure.

 Before that I was a Senior Software Engineer at [Diffblue](https://www.diffblue.com)'s open source team, where I was working on maintaining [CBMC](https://github.com/diffblue/cbmc).
-My day to day work was in C++ and Rust.

-My primary background in Computer Science is PLT (Programming Language Theory).
-I have also expanded into adjacent fields (Software Verification, Formal Methods, etc).

-My programming experience lies across many different programming languages and paradigms, but I mostly prefer *functional programming*.
-I am at my happiest though when I'm working with Rust, Ruby or F#/OCaml.

-Outside of CS and Maths, my interests are multidisciplinary and they lie across Biology, Economics, Cognitive Science and Philosophy.

-I also spend time playing various assortments of musical instruments (Piano, Guitar and Vocals) at various levels of expertise, and I'm also keen on quantified-self and personal-development (across all facets of my life).

-You can connect with me by:
+---

+With regards to programming languages and tools, most of my experience has been in software reliability and security, working with C++ and Rust.
+However, as a software engineer I'm pretty agnostic as to what language I use, having significant experience in languages spanning from Racket and Haskell, to C#, Python and TypeScript.

+These days I mostly find myself enjoying F# and Ruby in my personal projects, with Java and TypeScript being the ones I use most at work.

+### Background and Interests 📖

+I find it hard to put a single label on myself.
+Instead, here's a list of domains, and what most piques my interest in each one:

+* **Computer Science** 🖥️
+  * Programming Language Theory (PLT)
+  * Compilers
+  * Software Verification
+  * Formal Methods
+  * Distributed Systems
+  * Functional Programming

+* **Biology** 🧬
+  * Immunology
+  * Synthetic Biology
+  * Genomics

+* **Maths** 🧮 ✖️ 🎲
+  * Calculus & Real Analysis
+  * Infinity
+  * Probability
+  * Logic & Paradoxes

+* **Complex Systems** 🦋 🌪
+  * Self-organised Criticality
+  * Strong Emergence
+  * Chaotic Dynamics

+* **Economics** 💱 🏦
+  * Financial Economics
+  * Microeconomics

+* **Philosophy** 💭 🤔 🏛
+  * Philosophy of Science
+  * Philosophy of Mind
+  * Epistemology

+* **Music**
+  * Piano 🎤
+  * Guitar 🎸
+  * Vocals 🎹

+### Contact 🤝

 * [Email](mailto:fotis.koutoulakis@gmail.com)
 * [Goodreads](https://www.goodreads.com/nlightnfotis)